 While these traits may sound adorable on paper, they are a recipe for a disaster on the work-floor in general, and in a management role in particular.

 I struggled to deliver my best performance, I withheld direct feedback to avoid conflict, I didn’t speak up in meetings and I struggled to get work out of ‘friends’ that reported to me.

-This meant no positive team development, lack of clarity, overwhelm and mental stress and exhaustion.
-If you are struggling like I did back then, to deal with workplace gender bias and stereotypes, then I have good news for you because there is another way!
+This meant no positive team development, lack of clarity, overwhelm and mental stress, and exhaustion.
+If you are struggling as I did back then, to deal with workplace gender bias and stereotypes, then I have good news for you because there is another way!